sailfishos-sony-tama/main/README.md

 ## Over-the-Air updates (OTA)

 OTA updates are supported.
 They were tested without public releases.

 Currently supported OTA updates are to the following releases:

-- no release on this base yet
+- [4.1.0.24 Alpha to Beta](ota-from-alpha.md) See separate instructions for this update

 OTA updates are supported via command line, as described below.
 - Backup of Sailfish OS user files to a sdcard or to another device is strongly encouraged before updating Sailfish OS.